nextflow-io/training/docs/basic_training/channels.md

 value: 7
 ```

-The method `Channel.of` works in a similar manner to `Channel.from` (which is now [deprecated](https://www.nextflow.io/docs/latest/channel.html#of)), fixing some inconsistent behaviors of the latter and providing better handling when specifying a range of values.
+The `Channel.of` channel factory works in a similar manner to `Channel.from` (which is now [deprecated](https://www.nextflow.io/docs/latest/channel.html#of)), fixing some inconsistent behaviors of the latter and providing better handling when specifying a range of values.
 For example, the following works with a range from 1 to 23:

 ```groovy linenums="1"
 Channel